spring-projects/spring-security/readme.txt

 http://repo1.maven.org/maven2/org/springframework/security/

-Note that milestone releases and snapshots are not uploaded to the central repository, but can be obtained from te Spring milestone repository.
+Note that milestone releases and snapshots are not uploaded to the central repository, but can be obtained from the Spring milestone repository.
 This blog article has full details on how to download milestone or snapshot jars or use them in a Maven-based project build: